-If there’s one thing I hope you will get out of exploring this site it’s that anyone really can do a trip around the world.
+If there’s one thing I hope you will get out of exploring this site it’s that anyone really can do a round the world trip.
 In fact, I think everyone should!
 It’s the single most efficient way to see the world and it’s not as expensive as you’d think.
 Round the world travel isn’t just the sole domain of backpackers and billionaires anymore, today’s online travel booking sites make coordinating the myriad details of a RTW trip easier than ever.
 You don’t need a travel agent, you just need a dream and a plan.

 Exactly one year later…